kersorianek/mon-portfolio/_posts/2022-10-10-Project-Management-Beginner's Guide.md

 The closure phase is the final step in the project life cycle.
 During this phase, the project manager and team review the project's success and identify any lessons learned.
 The project is formally closed, and the project manager delivers the final product or service to the stakeholders.

-# III.
-Tools and Techniques in Project Management
+# Tools and Techniques in Project Management

 Project management tools and techniques are used to plan, execute, monitor, and control projects.
 Some of the commonly used project management tools and techniques include: Project management software tools can help streamline the project planning process and make it easier to manage project resources, schedules, and budgets.